Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 120
 ```

 Given that this works, the recursive expression for `factorial` doesn't call `f` directly anymore.
-If we could give the expression `mock(f)` in place of `f`, then we can drop the requirement that `f` needs to call itself as the first arguement.
+If we could give the expression `mock(f)` in place of `f`, then we can drop the requirement that `f` needs to call itself as the first argument.

 We can use the same trick where we wrap the input and return a modified version.
-First, lets create a wrapper around `r` that doesn't do anything yet:
+First, lets create a wrapper around our recursive expression `r` that doesn't do anything yet:

 ```Python
 mock = lambda f: lambda *a, **kw: f(f, *a, **kw)